Back to blog

 Combinatorial Complexity

-The regression risk compounds.
-A change to support Stripe's new API version breaks your Square integration.
-A fix for QuickBooks Online's OAuth flow causes issues with Xero.
+Your codebase fragments into provider-specific branches.
+A simple feature like "fetch all transactions" becomes a switch statement with fifteen cases, each handling auth differently, mapping fields uniquely, and failing in its own way.
+The regression risk compounds: a change to support Stripe's new API version breaks your Square integration, and a fix for QuickBooks Online's OAuth flow causes issues with Xero.
 Your test matrix explodes, but coverage remains incomplete because you can't predict every interaction.

 The Maintenance Tax

 API providers don't coordinate their breaking changes.
 Plaid updates their transaction categorization.
 Stripe deprecates a webhook event.
 QuickBooks changes their rate limits.
-Each change demands immediate attention from the engineers who understand that specific integration.
+Each change demands immediate attention from engineers who understand that specific integration.

-Knowledge concentrates in a few team members who become single points of failure.
+Knowledge concentrates in team members who become single points of failure.
 When your "Stripe person" goes on vacation, webhook processing issues pile up.
-When your "banking API expert" leaves the company, institutional knowledge walks out the door.
+When your "banking API expert" leaves, institutional knowledge walks out the door.
+The maintenance burden is constant and unpredictable.
+You plan a sprint to build new features, and by Wednesday, you're debugging why ACH transfers stopped syncing for customers using different banks.

 Reliability Becomes Provider-Specific